zachgrayio/binaural-beats/README.md

   -d, --duration <value>        the duration for which to play the binaural audio - an integer property
 ```

+## Prerequisites

+- bazel, python, jdk, scala
+- ffmpeg (dependency of pydub): `brew install ffmpeg`
+- sox will soon be required if you want to make use of advanced audio effects

 ## More About Binaural Beats:

 (via Wikipedia)

 A binaural beat is an [auditory illusion](https://en.wikipedia.org/wiki/Auditory_illusion)  [perceived](https://en.wikipedia.org/wiki/Perception) when two different pure-tone [sine waves](https://en.wikipedia.org/wiki/Sine_wave), both with [frequencies](https://en.wikipedia.org/wiki/Frequency) lower than 1500 Hz, with less than a 40 Hz difference between them, are presented to a [listener](https://en.wikipedia.org/wiki/Hearing) dichotically (one through each [ear](https://en.wikipedia.org/wiki/Ear)).